 There are many ways that a driver's negligence can result in a severe injury-causing accident in Los Angeles County.
 Some of the more common include the following:

 - Driving the wrong direction

 - Improper turns

-If liability in your case is contested, it may be necessary to collect evidence that supports your contention that your accident was caused by the negligence of another driver and present that evidence to a judge or a jury.
+If liability in your case is contested, it may be necessary to collect evidence supporting your contention that your accident was caused by another driver's negligence and present that evidence to a judge or a jury.
 The kinds of evidence that can be relevant to a car accident case include the following: